wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 The order of namespaces is defined by `default-priorities.namespace`.
 The order of features in a namespace is initially defined by
 `default-priorities.feature`.
 Features not listed in `default-priorities.feature` are appended in the order they are returned by the variant provider plugin.
-Similarly, the order of property values in a feature is defined by their order in `default-priorities.property`, missing properties are appended from their order in the variant provider output.
+Similarly, the order of property values in a feature is defined by their order in `default-priorities.property`, with missing properties appended in order from the variant provider output.
+In each list, earlier elements have higher priority than later elements.

 A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important property of the other variant wheel.
-If both wheels have the same most important property, compare the second most important property for each, and so on, until a tie-breaker is found.
+If both wheels have the same most important property, compare the second most important property, and so on, until a tie-breaker is found.
+When two wheels otherwise have the same properties, the wheel with more properties has higher priority.

 A different way to describe the same algorithm:

 Use the index in `default-priorities.namespace` to assign each namespace a priority score.
-For each namespace, build a priority list by concatenating its `default-priorities.feature` features with its features in the provider output not in `default-priorities.feature`, and for each feature, build a priority list by concatenating its `default-priorities.property` properties with its properties in the provider output not in `default-priorities.property`.
-Use the index in those lists to assign a priority score to each feature and each property.
+For each namespace, build a feature priority list by concatenating its `default-priorities.feature` features with its features in the provider output not in `default-priorities.feature`, and for each feature, build a property value priority list by concatenating its `default-priorities.property` properties with its properties in the provider output not in `default-priorities.property`.
+Use the index in those lists to assign a priority score to each feature and each property, earlier entries get a higher score than later entries.
 This defines a function to assign each property used in a variant wheel a score, which is the three-tuple of namespace, feature name and feature value score.

-For each wheel, translate their properties into a list of scores, and sort that list.
+For each wheel, translate their properties into a list of scores, and sort that list, higher scores first.
 This assigns each wheel a score that is a sorted list of three-tuples.
 Order the wheels by their scores.
-The wheel wheel with the highest score is the most preferred wheel.
+The variant wheel with the highest score is the most preferred wheel.

 ### Metadata - Data Format Standard